rothos/choice/index.md

 Truth is not so much about correctness in thinking as it is about the significance and efficiency of choice.
 It is not so much about perceptual certainty as it is about expression with clarity, effectiveness, and confidence[[True clarity implies transparency, which hides nothing.
 Like honesty, it is understood to mean 'without hidden agenda or deceit'.]].

 The basis for consideration of a truth is not only in the value that it actually has in clarifying thought, or even in the purposes to which it can potentially be applied.
-It is also in the significance and meaningfulness that it give to life.
-The meaning of a truth is always more basica than its value or its purpose.
+It is also in the significance and meaningfulness that it gives to life.
+The meaning of a truth is always more basic than its value or its purpose.

 No one is ever wholly wrong; there is always a grain of truth in whatever anyone says, or is in their being.